 The phrase “hidden gem” is mentioned as an overused cliché.
 Yet, the phrase can be turned over to emphasize the individual letters in “GEMS”.
 That word is no longer a four-letter burden or curse, because I’m creating an informative and more engaging acronym.

 I shine the spotlight on places where most arrive by plane – on Germany’s five largest cities.
-They are Frankfurt am Main, 0.7 million; Köln (Cologne), 1.0 million; München (Munich), 1.4 million; Hamburg, 1.8 million, and Berlin, 3.5 million (source).
+They are Frankfurt am Main, Köln (Cologne), München (Munich), Hamburg, and Berlin.

 Although it’s impossible to fit my favourites into a handful of categories, I’m listing for each city the following “G-E-M-S”: a Green Space, a place to Eat, a Museum, and something significant or Special.
 By design, the individual letters also work beautifully in German: Grünanlagen, Essen gehen, Museum, and Sondertipp, respectively.